Attend to the Difference: Cross-Modality Person Re-identification via Contrastive Correlation: Experiments

-\textbf{Kernel sampling scheme v.s.
-Kernel generator in~\cite{han2018face}.} We compare our kernel sampling scheme with kernel generator in Table~\ref{tab:kgm}.
-KG represents the method which is same as our method, except its kernel generation mechanism changes from kernel sampling scheme to kernel generator.
-From Table~\ref{tab:kgm}, we can find our proposed kernel sampling scheme can get converged more easily and achieve better accuracy than kernel generator in our task.
+In Table~\ref{tab:kgm}, KG represents the method which is same as our method, except its kernel generation mechanism changes from kernel sampling scheme to kernel generator.
+From Table~\ref{tab:kgm}, we empirically find our proposed kernel sampling scheme can get converged more easily and achieve better accuracy than kernel generator in our task.
 Compared with the original kernel generator, our kernel generating method boosts the mAP by 3.5\% and cmc-1 by 3.2\% on SYSU-MM01 dataset, and boosts the mAP by 22.6\% and cmc-1 by 26.7\% on RegDB dataset.
 It is probably because the original kernel generator in~\cite{han2018face} bring 24M (about 100\%) more parameters than our method and it is easy to over fit on cross-modality person reID datasets.

+Besides, to further substantiate the effectiveness and efficiency of our proposed kernel generator module, we replace the original kernel generator in~\cite{han2018face} with our parameter-free kernel sampling scheme.
+Other settings are kept the same as~\cite{han2018face}.
+CASIA-WebFace dataset is adopted as the training dataset and mean accuracy (mACC) is calculated on LFW dataset.
+The results are shown in Table~\ref{tab:face}.
+Compared with~\cite{han2018face}, our parameter-free kernel sampling scheme gets similar result but has much fewer parameters on the face verification task.

 \textbf{Influence of kernel numbers. } The size of kernel is set to $3\times 3$ in our experiments, and the number of kernels generated by Algorithm~\ref{alg:sampling} can vary by setting different $stride\_v$ and $stride\_h$.
 Here, we investigate how the number of kernels affect the final performance.
 The size of the extracted 3D feature tensor $F_{R}$ and $F_{I}$ are $8\times 4 \times 2048$, with $h_{F}=8$, $w_{F}=4$. $stride\_h$ is fixed to 1, while $stride\_v$ varies in the range of $1$ to $5$, to change the number of kernels from $12$, $8$, $6$, $4$ to $2$.
 The results in Figure~\ref{fig:kerneleffect} show that typically more kernels can obtain better performance.